Double Diamond (design process model)

-Double Diamond is the name of a design process model popularized by the British Design Council in 2005.
+Double Diamond is a design process model popularized by the British Design Council in 2005.
 The process was adapted from the divergence-convergence model proposed in 1996 by Hungarian-American linguist Béla H. Bánáthy.
 The two diamonds represent a process of exploring an issue more widely or deeply (divergent thinking) and then taking focused action (convergent thinking).
 It suggests that, as a design method, the design process should have four phases: